chronosphereio/chronosphere-mcp/README.md

 ### Remote Server
 The easiest way to use the MCP server is using our remote hosted server:

+### Auth
+You can use either a [Chronosphere API token](https://docs.chronosphere.io/tooling/api-info#create-an-api-token) or OAuth with the Chronosphere MCP server.
+To use MCP with OAuth, the MCP client must support OAuth.

+OAuth support is new and have not been tested with all clients.
+If it does not work for you, please raise the issue to Chronosphere support in slack with the following information:
+1. MCP client you're using (e.g. VS code, codex, cursor, etc)
+2. What steps you took to attempt authentication
+3. What error you're seeing.

+#### Cursor/VSCode
 ```json
 {
     "mcpServers": {